Skip to main contentScroll Top

 The defined program is 4 nights in Bangkok then 3 nights in Chang Mai before a plane transfer to Phuket to reach Kao Lak where we will do an Argentine tango course for a week.

-I still have to organize the remaining 5 days (from 15/02 to 19/02) knowing that we are leaving on the 19th late afternoon from Phuket to Paris via Bangkok
+I still need to organize the remaining 5 days (from February 15th to 19th), knowing that we are leaving Phuket for Paris via Bangkok on the 19th in the late afternoon.

 For Bangkok, your article confirmed my choices for visits and gave me a lot of details.
 Really cool.
 Thanks